MTOR lets cells survive, grow, and divide. Unfortunately, it helps cancer cells do the same thing, and can kick them into overdrive.

 Get started and a Cure Forward Clinical Trial Navigator will help you access active clinical trial options.

-Although research on rapamycin eventually resumed, thanks partly to lobbying by Sehgal, scientists who wanted to turn it into a drug still faced a big problem – they didn’t know how it worked.
-Michael Hall of the University of Basel in Switzerland and colleagues decided that the way to answer that question was to track down yeast strains that were unfazed by rapamycin and figure out which genes were different in these fungi.
-In 1991 the researchers homed in on two genes that were altered in yeast that could survive rapamycin.
+Although research on rapamycin eventually resumed, thanks partly to lobbying by Sehgal, scientists who wanted to turn it into a drug still faced a big problem—they didn’t know how it worked.
+Michael Hall and colleagues at the University of Basel in Switzerland decided that the way to answer that question was to track down yeast strains that were unfazed by rapamycin and figure out which genes were different in these fungi.
+In 1991 the researchers honed in on two genes that were altered in yeast that could survive rapamycin.
 They named the genes “target of rapamycin 1” (TOR1) and TOR2.

 Given that it stifles the immune system, rapamycin might sound like a terrible choice for a tumor therapy.
 Cancer patients want their immune systems to vigorously attack and destroy tumor cells.
 But the drug’s effects are complex, and doctors now prescribe rapamycin’s chemical cousins everolimus (marketed as Afinitor) and temsirolimus (marketed as Torisel) to treat a type of kidney cancer known as renal cell carcinoma.
 Researchers are now testing whether rapamycin and its relatives work against several other kinds of tumors, including pancreatic, bone, and bladder cancers.